Yes, the "missing axiom" of matroid theory is lost forever: Amalgams

 is the rank function of an amalgam of $M_{1}$ and $M_{2}$, known as the \emph{proper amalgam}.
 We denote this amalgam by \amal{M_{1}}{M_{2}}.
+Every rank\dash $2$ matroid is modular.
+(To see this, note that either $r(F)=r(F')=1$, or one of $F$ and $F'$ is contained in the other.
+Neither of these cases lead to a violation of modularity.)
 Henceforth, we consider only the case that $r_{1}(\ell)=2$.
-Since every rank\dash $2$ uniform matroid is modular, this means that $M_{1}|\ell$ is modular, so that \amal{M_{1}}{M_{2}} is defined.
+This means that $M_{1}|\ell$ is modular, so that \amal{M_{1}}{M_{2}} is defined.

 \begin{proposition} Assume that $M_{i}$ is a simple matroid with ground set $E_{i}$, rank function $r_{i}$, and closure operator $\cl_{i}$, for $i=1,2$.
 Let $\ell=E_{1}\cap E_{2}$, where $M_{1}|\ell=M_{2}|\ell$ and $r_{1}(\ell)=2$.
 Let $X$ be a subset of $E_{1}\cup E_{2}$.
 If $X\cap E_{1}$ is dependent in $M_{1}$, or if $X\cap E_{2}$ is dependent in $M_{2}$, then $X$ is dependent in \amal{M_{1}}{M_{2}}.
 If $X\cap E_{1}$ is independent in $M_{1}$ and $X\cap E_{2}$ is independent in $M_{2}$, then $X$ is dependent in \amal{M_{1}}{M_{2}}\ if and only if \begin{enumerate}[label=\textup{(\roman*)}] \item $\ell\subseteq \cl_{1}(X\cap E_{1})$ and $r_{2}((X-E_{1})\cup \ell)<r_{2}(X-E_{1})+2$, \item $\ell\subseteq \cl_{2}(X\cap E_{2})$ and $r_{1}((X-E_{2})\cup \ell)<r_{1}(X-E_{2})+2$, or \item there is an element $y\in \ell$ such that $y\in \cl_{1}(X-E_{2}) \cap\cl_{2}(X-E_{1})$. \end{enumerate} \end{proposition}